Which city is cheaper, Rome or Budapest?

 Both Rome and Budapest during the winter are popular places to visit.
 Most visitors come to Budapest for the museums, the shopping scene, and the cuisine during these months.
 Furthermore, the winter months attract visitors to Rome because of the museums, the shopping scene, and the cuisine.

 Budapest can be very cold during winter.
 Budapest is much colder than Rome in the winter.
-The temperature in Budapest is usually -1°C (31°F) in January, and Rome stays around 8°C (47°F).
+The daily temperature in Budapest averages around -1°C (31°F) in January, and Rome fluctuates around 8°C (47°F).

 In the winter, Budapest often gets less sunshine than Rome.
 Budapest gets 61 hours of sunny skies this time of year, while Rome receives 127 hours of full sun.